Zoë Foster Blake (nee Zoë Foster) is widely known as the pie eating champion of Australia.

 Also she is known to lie about things she is known for, so you should probably disregard that.

-Some things that aren’t lies about Foster Blake include having worked in magazines for almost 15 years, at titles such as Mania, popular with trend-setters among the 6-8 year old male population, Smash Hits, now sadly defunct (or should that be… de-funked??!!!) (no), Harper’s BAZAAR, where she was beauty editor, Cosmopolitan, where she was beauty and health director, but is now the agony aunt, giving loving but extremely militant relationship advice to the young women of Australia each month, and News Limited’s Sunday Style magazine, where she commandeered the back page with what critics fondly labelled “words” “punctuation” and “images.”
+Some things that aren’t lies about Foster Blake include working in journalism for over 15 years, including Harper’s BAZAAR, Cosmopolitan, and News Limited’s Sunday Style magazine, where she commandeered the back page with what critics fondly labelled “words” “punctuation” and “images.”

-Foster Blake has also spent a large amount of her career online, launching beauty site Primped, working as contributing editor of mamamia, and starting a beauty blog called fruitybeauty back in 2006 when most people thought a blogger was something you used to unblock your bathroom drain.
+Foster Blake has also spent a large amount of her career online, launching beauty site Primped, and starting a beauty blog called fruitybeauty back in 2006 when people thought a blogger was something you used to unblock your bathroom drain.